oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/qs-advanced/offline-discover.md

 To start the discovery process, click **OK**.
 After it completes, make the following required model changes:

-- Fill in the credentials using the values provided when you ran the `startMySQL` and `createToDoListDomain` scripts.
+- Fill in the credentials using the values provided when you ran the `startMySQL` and `createToDoListDomain` scripts In the Variable Editor.
+- Don't worry about the `SecurityConfig.NodeManagerUsername` property or the model entry referencing it.
+This will be removed by the `Prepare Model` action later.
-- Change `localhost` in the JDBC URL on line 34 to `mysql`.
+- Change `localhost` in the JDBC URL on line 44 to `mysql`.

 Because a server template’s `ListenPortEnabled` value defaults to `true`, this attribute was omitted from the discovered model.
 To make your model look the same as the hand-built one, add the `ListenPortEnabled` attribute with a value of `true` to the server template, as shown in the following image.
+While you are at it, add the `AdminServerName` attribute with a value of `AdminServer`.
+This field helps the WebLogic Kubernetes Operator know the name of the WebLogic domain's Admin Server.

 {{< img "Offline Discovered Model" "images/a3-offline-discovered-model.png" >}}